The Co-option of Deaf Talent™ Movement (2012)©

 The movement was also incorporated with Jade Bryan’s Kickstarter campaign to raise money for The Shattered Mind, about a Black Deaf family.
 From 2015-2017, The Shattered Mind film has toured 47 film festivals around the world and won 17 awards.

-The phrase “#DeafTalent® can refer to a Twitter hashtag, a slogan, a brand, a statement, and a cultural icon. #DeafTalentsofColor, #POCDeafTalent, #DeafTalents, #BlackDeafTalent, #LGBTQDeafTalent, and #EthnicityofDeafTalent were also coined by Jade Bryan.
+“Deaf Talent" as a phrase can refer to a Twitter hashtag, a slogan, a brand, a statement, a movement, and a campaign.
+Deaf Talent is a cultural icon. #DeafTalentsofColor, #POCDeafTalent, #DeafTalent, #DeafTalents, #BlackDeafTalent, #LGBTQDeafTalent, and #EthnicityofDeafTalent were also coined by Jade Bryan.

 Underrepresented and marginalized people Deaf actors continue to be oppressed by being overlooked and gatekeeping them away from getting opportunities, acting work, recognition, and advancing in their own careers in film and television because of white privilege in Hollywood and the white Deaf community.
 There needs to be a stronger culture of inclusion alongside race, gender, sexual orientation, gender identity, disability, Deafness when it comes to Black and POC Deaf talent and BIPOC writers.